Is AHT/VTEC Distance for you?

 Technology has allowed educators to develop distance courses that are equal to campus courses in many disciplines.
 However, the student must realize that training by distance does not suit all learning styles and that many individuals do not do well learning in this manner.
-The distance student needs to be someone who does not mind working alone and who is highly organized and self motivated.
-In our distance program we require that the student be working in a full-service veterinary clinic (small or mixed practice) during their studies so there are opportunities for discussion and guidance but it is not the same as learning in a classroom environment surrounded by your peers.
+The virtual learner needs to be someone who does not mind working alone and who is highly organized and self motivated.
+In our TRU Veterinary Technology Open Learning Diploma program we require that the student be working in a full-service veterinary clinic/hospital (small or mixed practice) during their studies so there are opportunities for discussion and guidance but it is not the same as learning in a classroom environment surrounded by your peers.
 In all university courses, time lines and keeping up with your studies are important, but they are even more so in distance education courses.
-Many situations can arise in your day, week or month that have the potential of keeping you from your course work.

 Please note: We have found that in order to be successful in this program, the student has already been working in a veterinary clinic for a period of at least six months.
 It is crucial that you have the support of your clinic and coworkers during your time in this program.
 Starting our program and a new job does not allow time to build up a rapport with your coworkers which could lead to conflicts and a lack of co-operation.